watem-sedem/watem-sedem/docs/routing-extension.rst

 Routing in buffers, conductive ditches and conductive buffer dams
 =================================================================

-The routing algorithm is adapted according to extension that can be used in WS, such as **buffers**, **conductive ditches** or **conductive buffer dams** These exceptions are described in the figure below.
+The routing algorithm is adapted according to extensions that can be used in WS, such as **buffers**, **conductive ditches** or **conductive buffer dams** These exceptions are described in the figure below.
 There is only one target pixel if a pixel is a conductive ditch, conductive buffer dam or adjacent